Sjbrimley26/sjb-geometry/README.md

 triangle.circumcircle // returns a new Circle, the smallest circle that can contain the shape.

 triangle.inscribedCircle // returns a new Circle, the largest circle that can fit within the shape.

+triangle.triangles // this one doesn't make much sense with a triangle, but this property returns a Float32 Array of Point coords which can be used with WebGL to render the shape
 ```

 All Polygons can also be rotated, like so: `triangle.rotation = 180`.
 Now when you call `triangle.vertices` it will return the points rotated by that amount around the center of the polygon.